nissanSilviaa/AsuraPullUps/README.md

 then press 'k' this should start the macro<br>
 The macro has auto eat so don't worry just make sure you have full hunger bar<br>
 This Macro is suited for all resolutions(maybe)<br>
-  DO NOT USE MICROSOFT STORE ROBLOX USE NORMAL ROBLOX AS IT MIGHT NOT WORK<br>
+  DO NOT USE MICROSOFT STORE ROBLOX <br>
 <br>
 <br>
 Jash's Macro Software